-- 1. 2 C.F.R.
-Part 200, 'Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.' - 2.
-The terms and conditions of this Award - 3.
-The Funding Opportunity, DHS-23-CISA-127-CWDT-0001, Cybersecurity Workforce Development and Training for Underserved Communities - 4.
-Application and Assurances dated 7/11/2023 as revised 9/11/2023
+1. 2 C.F.R.
+Part 200, 'Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.'

+- 2. The terms and conditions of this Award - 3.
+The Funding Opportunity, Reference applicable USCIS FY22 NOFO, Reference applicable USCIS FY22 NOFO - 4.
+Application and Assurances dated 8/5/2022, as revised 8/5/2022

-The Fiscal Year (FY) 2023 DHS Standard Terms and Conditions apply to all new federal financial assistance awards funded in FY 2023.
+The Fiscal Year (FY) 2022 DHS Standard Terms and Conditions apply to all new federal financial assistance awards funded in FY 2022.
 These terms and conditions flow down to subrecipients unless an award term or condition specifically indicates otherwise.
 The United States has the right to seek judicial enforcement of these obligations.

 All legislation and digital resources are referenced with no digital links.
-The FY 2023 DHS Standard Terms and Conditions will be housed on dhs.gov at www.dhs.gov/publication/fy15-dhs-standard-terms-and-conditions.
+The FY 2022 DHS Standard Terms and Conditions will be housed on dhs.gov at www.dhs.gov/publication/fy15-dhs-standard-terms-and-conditions.

-A. Assurances.
-Administrative Requirements.
-Cost Principles.
-Representations and Certifications
+A. Assurances, Administrative Requirements, Cost Principles, Representations and Certifications

-- I. DHS financial assistance recipients must complete either the Office of Management and Budget (OMB) Standard Form 424B Assurances - Non-Construction Programs, or OMB Standard Form 424D Assurances - Construction Programs, as applicable.
+- DHS financial assistance recipients must complete either the Office of Management and Budget (OMB) Standard Form 424B Assurances - Non-Construction Programs, or OMB Standard Form 424D Assurances - Construction Programs, as applicable.
 Certain assurances in these documents may not be applicable to your program, and the DHS financial assistance office (DHS FAO) may require applicants to certify additional assurances.
 Applicants are required to fill out the assurances as instructed by the awarding agency. - II.
 DHS financial assistance recipients are required to follow the applicable provisions of the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards located at Title 2, Code of Federal Regulations (C.F.R.)
 Part 200 and adopted by DHS at 2 C.F.R.
 Part 3002. - III.
 By accepting this agreement, recipients, and their executives, as defined in 2 C.F.R. § 170.315, certify that their policies are in accordance with OMB's guidance located at 2 C.F.R.
 Part 200, all applicable federal laws, and relevant Executive guidance.